ovaistariq/ansible-roles/mysql/README.md

 * `mysql_socket` The unix domain socket that MySQL will use
 * `mysql_root_password` The MySQL root password
 * `checksum_user` The MySQL user used by pt-table-checksum.
 This user must already be setup
-* `checksum_password` The MySQL user used by pt-table-checksum.
-This user must already be setup
+* `checksum_password` The password of the MySQL user used by pt-table-checksum

 ## Standard
 * `mysql_port` Defaults to 3306